Sreenuraj/CoverMe-Support/README.md

 ## 🎯 What is CoverMe?

-CoverMe is the most advanced AI-powered Chrome extension for career professionals, providing instant job compatibility analysis, persistent career conversations, and intelligent skill management - all while keeping your data completely private.
+CoverMe is an AI-powered Chrome extension for job seekers, providing instant job compatibility analysis, persistent career conversations, and intelligent skill management - all while keeping your data completely private.

 ### 🎬 Demo Videos